emil-ke/genome-assembly-graph/doc/report.md

     }
     /*
     ... <the rest of the code> ...
-    /*
+    */
 ```

 The attribute `identifierToInt` is a HashMap mapping node identifiers (contig strings) to integers and the `graph` attribute is a HashMap representing the graph as an adjacency list.
 This representation allows for efficient storage and retrieval of graph information (it uses integers as keys instead of the long contig string).

 The `parseFile` method reads the input file line by line and creates vertices and edges to the graph.
 This process has time complexity $O(n)$, where $n$ is the number of lines in the file.
 The space complexity is $O(n)$.

 We calculate the degree distribution via the method `calculateDegreesToFile` and store it in a new TXT file.
 The method iterates over each vertex in the graph and retrives the size of the adjacency list, which is the degree of the given vertex.
 The time complexity of this operation is $O(n)$, where $n$ is the number of nodes in the graph.
-The space complexity is $O(1)$ because it doesn't use any addition data structures that grow with the input file size (it only createsa PrintWriter and FileWriter, which do not depend on input size).
+The space complexity is $O(1)$ because it doesn't use any additional data structures that grow with the input file size (it only createsa PrintWriter and FileWriter, which do not depend on input size).

 The method `getOrCreateIntIdentifier` assigns an integer identifier to each vertex in the graph.
 It uses a HashMap `identifierToInt` to store the mappings between node identifiers and integers.
 This ensures uniqueness.
 The average case time complexity of this is $\theta(1)$ (I think it's $O(n)$ in the worst case if there is a collision).